OpenPrinting/ps-printer-app/README.md

 - Better way to download HPLIP for grabbing the PostScript PPD files for HP printers

-- Use [pyppd](https://github.com/OpenPrinting/pyppd) to compress the
-  built-in PPD repositories

 - In `ps-printer-app.c` some places are marked with `TODO`.
 These are points to be improved or where functionality in PAPPL is still